Happy Friday, Book Monsters! And to all my fellow Canadians, Happy Thanksgiving!!

 I figure, I better do a post today because I’m likely not going to be floating around the blogosphere very much for the next 3 or 4 days.

-And I just want to say, being a deeply introverted person, the anticipation of a big family weekend always gives me a low-rumbling anxiety.
-Sometimes I sneak away from the gathering to reclaim my energy – I think of it like when you’re playing a game and you hide your character behind a wall in a corner from the fight until your health starts to regenerate.
+I just want to add, being a deeply introverted person, the anticipation of a big family weekend always gives me a low-rumbling of anxiety.
+Sometimes I have to sneak away from a party to reclaim my energy.
+I think of it like when you’re playing a game and you hide your character behind something during a fight until your health starts to regenerate.

 I knowwwww that sounds terrible.